pnnl/ruleset-checking-tool/docs/section12/Rule12-2.md

       Case 7: The proposed automatic receptacle control was not specified: UNDETERMINED and raise message`elif auto_receptacle_control_p == Null: UNDETERMINED and raise_message = "The proposed miscellaneous equipment schedule has reduced equivalent full load hours compared the baseline but it could not be determined if automatic receptacle controls are present in the proposed design to justify the credit."`
       Case 8: Else: FAIL `else: FAIL`

+**Notes:**
+1Updated to exclude crawl space, plenum or interstitial space on 9/29/2025.
+1Updated to exclude crawl space, plenum or interstitial space on 9/29/2025.

 **[Back](../_toc.md)**